Living Options Devon announces new project to tackle loneliness and isolation amongst Devon’s disabled and Deaf community

 - Professor Virginia Pearson delivering her key note speech

-- Diana Crump, CEO of Living Options, and Anne Clayton (Joint Project Manager for Time to Talk) and a British Sign Language interpreter
+- Diana Crump, CEO of Living Options, and a British Sign Language interpreter

 Living Options Devon is a well respected user-led organisation which works to ensure that people with disabilities and Deaf people can live the life they choose.
 Set up in 1990 LOD is a registered charity (Charity N0.
 1102489) and a company limited by guarantee (No. 4925281).
 Based in Exeter and Barnstaple, our charitable aims mean we we can offer services across the South West and share good practice throughout the UK.
 Being led and run by people with disabilities and Deaf people ensures LOD has first hand knowledge and understanding of the issues facing service users and so is very well placed to increase the influence and voice of Deaf and disabled people.
 We do this by providing education, training and services which enable people to live the lives they choose.